-1 RULE 508.
-SECRETS OF STATE AND OTHER OFFICIAL 2 INFORMATION; GOVERNMENTAL PRIVILEGES.
+2 INFORMATION; GOVERNMENTAL PRIVILEGES.
 3 (a) Claim of privilege under law of United States.
 If the law of the United 4 States creates a governmental privilege that the courts of this State must recognize 5 under the Constitution of the United States, the privilege may be claimed as 6 provided by the law of the United States.
 7 (b) Privileges created by laws of State.
-No other governmental privilege is 8 recognized except as provided in subdivision (a) or created by the Constitution or 9 constitution, statutes, or rules of this State.
+No other governmental privilege is 8 recognized except as created by the Constitution constitution or statutes of this 9 State.
 10 (c) Effect of sustaining claim.
 If a claim of governmental privilege is 11 sustained and it appears that a party is thereby deprived of material evidence, the 12 court shall make any further orders the interests of justice require, including striking 13 the testimony of a witness, declaring a mistrial, finding upon an issue as to which the 14 evidence is relevant, or dismissing the action.
-15 Reporter's Notes 16 Headings for subdivisions (a) and (b) of Uniform Rule 508 have been added 17 for consistency with subdivision (c) and a recommended stylistic change has been 18 made.
-19 There are no other proposals for amending Uniform Rule 508.
-RULE 509.
+15 Reporter's Note 16 Headings for subdivisions (a) and (b) of Uniform Rule 508 have been added for consistency with subdivision (c) and a recommended stylistic change has been 17 18 made.
+19 20 There are no other proposals for amending Uniform Rule 508.
+21 22 RULE 509.
 IDENTITY OF INFORMER.
-20 21 (a) Rule of privilege.
-The United States or a state or subdivision thereof 22 State has a privilege to refuse to disclose the identity of a person an individual who 23 has furnished information relating to or assisting assisted in an investigation of a possible violation of a law to a law enforcement officer or member of a legislative committee or its staff conducting an investigation.
+23 24 (a) Rule of privilege.
+The United States or a state State or subdivision witness for the government.